: a showy object of little use or value : gewgaw

 Did You Know?

-Gimcrack is one of many peculiar-sounding words that have pervaded our language to refer to something ornamental and of little value.
-Others include bauble, trinket, knickknack, gewgaw, kickshaw and tchotchke.
-Bauble appears to be the oldest among the group, with known evidence of usage dating back to the 14th century.
-The earliest available evidence of gewgaw and kickshaw is from the 16th century, whereas gimcrack and knickknack established themselves in the 17th century.
-Tchotchke, borrowed from Yiddish, is by far the most recent addition to our language, first appearing as an English word in the 20th century.
+"Gimcrack" is only one of many peculiar-sounding words that have pervaded our language to refer to something ornamental and of little value.
+Others include "bauble," "trinket," "knickknack," "gewgaw," "kickshaw" and "tchotchke."
+"Bauble" appears to be the oldest among the group, with usage dating back to the 14th century.
+"Gewgaw" and "kickshaw" first appeared in the 16th century, whereas "gimcrack" and "knickknack" established themselves in the 17th century.
+"Tchotchke," borrowed from the Yiddish, is by far the most recent addition to our language, only first appearing as an English word in the 1970s.

-The harmonica that Carrie kept in her desk drawer was a gimcrack that she had won as a carnival prize many years ago.
+The silver yo-yo that Jerry kept on his office desk was a gimcrack he had won as a carnival prize many years ago.